 Citizen of the world: a brief survey of the life and times of Thomas Paine (1737-1809)

-June 8 marks the 200th anniversary of the death of the 18th century revolutionary Thomas Paine.
-We are reposting the following lecture by World Socialist Web Site correspondent Ann Talbot presented on September 24, 2004 to a meeting in Britain organised by the Rotherham Metropolitan District Local History Council, as part of the Rotherham Arts Festival.
+The lecture below by World Socialist Web Site correspondent Ann Talbot was presented on September 24 to a meeting in Britain organised by the Rotherham Metropolitan District Local History Council, as part of the Rotherham Arts Festival.

 In the winter of 1788, a small team of men were building a bridge across the river Don in Rotherham.
 The fact that before Christmas a stream of distinguished visitors had been to see the construction was an indication that this was no ordinary bridge and its designer was no ordinary engineer.
 Leading the project was Thomas Paine, author of Common Sense and The American Crisis, which had been read to Washington’s soldiers before the Battle of Trenton on Christmas Day 1776.